Porterville Post � - The Right News at the Right Time

 What Comes Next !!!

-Next week, we turn from knowledge to refusal.
+Next week, we turn from refusal to restoration.

 What you are not changing, you are choosing.